lillianlaihughes/14-blog-o-tech/README.md

+# 14-blog-o-tech

+## This is a work in progress!

+## And I acknowledge that I don't have the skills or the speed to complete this homework in time while working on a group project.
+BUT I'll continue working on it, promise!

 View: express-handlebars - use for Views
 Model: MySQL2
 Controller: Sequelize - use these two to connect to a db for Models and create an Express.js API for controllers